 There are over 110 million people over the age of 80 alive today.
 (Source) That means that approximately 14.5 million people could potentially fall victim to COVID-19.

-14.5 million grandmothers, grandfathers, parents, favourite aunts and uncles, cousins and friends – an entire generation of knowledge, wisdom, and family stories that will go untold.
+14.5 million grandmothers, grandfathers, parents, favorite aunts, and uncles, cousins, and friends – an entire generation of knowledge, wisdom, and family stories that will go untold.
 What price do we put on the lives of these elderly ones?